 I believe that Enterprise is worth a second look or even a first look for some Star Trek fans that have eschewed this show.
 If you haven’t seen Enterprise I envy you, in that you have an opportunity to see brand new Star Trek episodes for the first time, and now in beautiful HD.
 The pilot “Broken Bow” is arguably the strongest of the entire franchise.
 And there are a number of episodes in Season 1 that live up to goals of making a new and different type of Star Trek show.
 From the action and political itrigue of “Shadows of P’Jem,” to the creepy and very alien aliens of “Silent Enemy,” to the small character drama of “Shuttlepod One” to name just a few of the very worthy entries in season one.

 For myself reviewing the show again, I feel that it is a better series than Star Trek: Voyager and I would go so far as to say that the first season is better than the first seasons of The Next Generation and Deep Space Nine (although I admit I would still rank both of those shows higher).
-But Enterprise is a worth Star Trek series and I’m happy to have it as part of my collection and look forward to Season Two on Blu-ray
+But Enterprise is a worthy Star Trek series and I’m happy to have it as part of my collection and look forward to Season Two on Blu-ray

 Packaging & Navigation

 Season 1 of Star Trek Enterprise comes in similar packaging to the recent Star Trek: The Next Generation Blu-rays with a nice sleeve (with the title logo and characters in raised relief).
-Inside is a standard blue wallet containing the six discs.
+Inside is a standard blue keep case containing the six discs.
 The content details are printed on the back of the removable disc wallet cover (which is the same design as the sleeve cover).

 The navigation animation is actually the best seen so far in for the Blu-ray sets, with a kind of immersive 3D world and Enterprise style controls.
 Navigating is very simple and straightforward.

 If you have always been a fan of the series then this set is highly recommended.
 The series looks better than ever and the new special features will give you great insights into the show.
 For other Star Trek fans who want to review the show it is certainly worth at least renting (if you can find it available).
-Star Trek Enterprise is a worthy member of the Star Trek family and if you skipped it the first time you should give it another chance.
+Star Trek: Enterprise is a worthy member of the Star Trek family and if you skipped it the first time you should give it another chance.
 Just think of it, there are dozens of brand new Star Trek episodes (in HD) for you to enjoy.

 Trailer for Star Trek Enterprise Season 1 Blu-ray